SpyrosMitsis/Blog/content/posts/game_of_life.md

-To make the game a bit more visually appealing I implemented `os.system('cls')`, which clears the screen. (*Note*: only in Windows if you are using a Unix-based system change the `os.system('cls')` to `os.system(clear)`)

-The we print the board using a list comprehension, and wait for 0.5 seconds and then print the board again.
+To make the game a bit more visually appealing I implemented `os.system('cls')`, which clears the screen. (*Note*: only in Windows if you are using a Unix-based system change the `os.system('cls')` to `os.system(clear)`) Then we print the board using a list comprehension, wait for 0.5 seconds and then print the board again.